xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 In spite of  the  problem,  the  FORTRAN  approach  had  its good points.
 Chief  among them is the fact that we  don't  have  to support  multiple  mechanisms.
-The  same  scheme,  passing the address of  the argument, works for EVERY case, including arrays.
+The  same  scheme,  passing the address of  the argument, works for _every_ case, including arrays.
 So the size of the compiler can be reduced.

 Partly because of the FORTRAN  gotcha, and partly just because of